energizer91/smart-request-balancer/README.md

 You should use `retry` function in request in order to set retry for this request.
 You can easily determine it by HTTP 429 code.
-Sometimes servers also return `retry_after` param which you can pass to `retry` function and set retryInterval for this request.
+Sometimes servers also return `retry_after` param which you can pass to `retry` function and set retry interval for this request.
 You don't need to do anything special.
 Our promise will only be resolved when server will respond us correctly.

 ### Overall overheat